What is biochar?

 How often do I need to apply biochar to my soil?

-Provided the plants or other organic material used to produce the biochar is from a sustainable source and If it’s pre-treated, then we recommend that you should use a maximum of 3kg of biochar, on 1 square meter of soil, every 12 months.
+Provided the plant or other organic material used to produce the biochar is from a sustainable source and If it’s pre-treated, then we recommend that you should use a maximum of 3kg of biochar, on 1 square meter of soil, every 12 months.
 For every 5 kg of biochar we use, we carbon store roughly the equivalent of 15 kg of carbon dioxide for hundreds of years, so the more we can all use the better it is for everybody, the plants and the planet.

 At present, experts are debating whether it is better to add larger doses of pure biochar in an one-off application to soil, or whether it might be better to add smaller amounts over a number of years.
 We will provide updates to this discussion on this forum.